 In 2016, the BC Eco Seed Co-op in collaboration with the UBC Farm Seed Hub and FarmFolk/CityFolk initiated a pilot project at UBC Farm to develop a model of practical on-farm trials to test seed quality.
 The intention was to explore various ways to conduct variety trials on a working farm without overwhelming farmers with data collection.
 These variety trials are meant to support the quality assurance program needed to offer quality seeds at a small/medium seed production scale.

-The goal of the BC Seed Trials is to contribute to resilient agri-food systems in British Columbia through participatory research which engages farmers in producing knowledge relevant to seed systems development.
+The goal of the BC Seed Trials was to contribute to resilient agri-food systems in British Columbia through participatory research which engages farmers in producing knowledge relevant to seed systems development.

-Through variety trials on working farms throughout BC as well as at the UBC Farm agricultural research facility, the BC Seed Trials will help farmers identify promising varieties for seed production, helping improve the availability of high-quality, well-adapted, regionally-produced vegetable seed for BC agriculture.
+Through variety trials on working farms throughout BC as well as at the UBC Farm agricultural research facility, the BC Seed Trials helped farmers identify promising varieties for seed production, helping improve the availability of high-quality, well-adapted, regionally-produced vegetable seed for BC agriculture.

 Types of Variety Trials